Dom58/Alight-Coding-Challenge-BE_FE/README.md

 ## Context

-This repository contains two project the one for `Backend side` to get all the necessary APIs for searching in Google Front Page and also the one for the `Fronted side` as a web of Google Front Page Clone.
+This repository contains two projects one for the `Backend side` to get all the necessary APIs for searching in Google Front Page and also the one for the `Fronted side` as a web of Google Front Page Clone.

-This repostory contains also two Parts <br/>
+This repository contains also two Parts <br/>

 1. [Frontend](#frontend-project)
 2. [Backend](#backend-project)